Alpine Skills Course

 Prerequisites: Good fitness, hiking & camping skills and completion of a Glacier Travel Course or similar experience.
 See below for more details about the prerequisites for this challenging course.

 Book your spot: Please contact us at info@cdnalpine.com for a registration package.
-A non-refundable deposit of $350 is required to book your spot with the remainder due 4 weeks prior to the start of the course.
+A non-refundable deposit of $450 is required to book your spot with the remainder due 6 weeks prior to the start of the course.
+Reading and completing a Waiver form is required to participate in all courses or trips.
+A copy of the Waiver will be provided to you before booking and can also be downloaded here: CRAG Waiver Form.
+Before booking you must acknowledge that you have read & agree to the Waiver form.

 Alpine climbing course in Canada